Henry Parker (bishop)

 The Rt Rev Henry Perrott Parker (born 1852, Upton Cheyney – d.
 Ussagara 1888) was an Anglican bishop in the second half of the 19th century.

 Life

 Parker was educated privately in Bath and at Trinity College, Cambridge, where he gained his BA in 1871 and his MA in 1875.

 Parker went out as a missionary to India, becoming chaplain to the Bishop of Calcutta in 1878.
-In 1879, he'd become Secretary of the Church Mission Society North India Mission, an important position with some influence.
-However he longed to be more directly involved with evangelism and mission.
+In 1879, he became the Secretary of the Church Mission Society North India Mission, an important position with some influence.
+However, he longed to be more directly involved with evangelism and missionary work.
 In 1885 he requested a transfer to central India to work among the Gondi people.
-Elevation to the episcopate as the second bishop of Mombasa came soon after (Bishop Hannington had been martyred October 29, 1885) and he sailed for Africa, landing in Frere Town (a colony of ex-slaves near Mombasa that served as CMS headquarters in East Africa) November 27, 1886.
-He died of malaria while on a trip to Ussagara March 26, 1888.
+Elevation to the episcopate as the second bishop of Mombasa came soon after (Bishop Hannington had been martyred on October 29, 1885) and he sailed for Africa, landing in Frere Town (a colony of ex-slaves near Mombasa at a missionary post headed by Alexander Mackay, that served as CMS headquarters in Central Africa) on November 27, 1886.
+He died of malaria while on a trip to Ussagara on March 26, 1888.